-The Group is the operator of ten oil field licenses and three exploration permits located approximately 100 kilometres east of Paris in the central part of the Paris Basin.
+The Group was the operator during 2020 of ten oil field licenses and three exploration permits (of which two were relinquished at the end of 2020) located approximately 100 kilometres east of Paris in the central part of the Paris Basin.
 The Group is the operator of all of the Paris Basin fields and holds a 100% working interest in nine of the ten producing fields (43.01% working interest in Dommartin Lettrée field).